zinebfadili/ML-Face-Detection/README.md

 - the model before running bootstrap `./model_without_bootstrap.pth`
 - the model after running bootstrap loops `./model_with_bootstrap.pth` Once the model is trained, run face detection on an image of your choice (format must be `.pgm`) using `scales.py`.
 The image will be exported in `.jpg` format with the rectangles containing the faces.

+## Report

+A detailed report (.pdf file in repo) is available explaining our approach to the face classifier and detector.